Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

-Where $\norm{\cdot}_F$ is the Frobenius norm.
-In particular, for a mass action law CRN,
+where $\norm{\cdot}_F$ is the Frobenius norm.
+E.g.~for a mass action law CRN,

 The optimization starts with an initial guess set as $\textbf{k}$ $= (k_1,\dots,k_p)^T$.
-It is worth noticing that the least squares term compares the inferred and observed velocities, rather than the data measurements $\Y$ and a numerical integration of the inferred CRN, which allows avoiding the resolution of a non-convex optimization problem in the case of mass action law kinetics.
+It is worth noticing that the least squares term compares the inferred and observed derivatives, rather than the data measurements $\Y$ and a numerical integration of the inferred CRN, which allows avoiding the resolution of a non-convex optimization problem in the case of mass action law kinetics.
 Indeed, Equation~(\ref{eq:convex}) shows that the inferred velocities are written as a weighted linear combination of reaction effects, which makes the minimization problem convex.
-However, for Michaelis-Menten and Hill kinetics, the optimization of $\hat{K}_m$ constants leads to a non-convex problem, with no convergence guarantees.
-Furthermore, in order to take into account the fact that concentrations might span a wide range from one species to another, we normalize the $j^{\text{th}}$ column of the matrix $(\hat{\V} - \bF(\Y, \bk)\bS)$ by $\underset{l \in 1\le l \le n}{\max} \hat{\V}_{l,j}$, for all $j$, inducing equal importance for each species in the cost function.
+Furthermore, in order to take into account the fact that concentrations might span a wide range from one species to another, we normalize the $j^{\text{th}}$ column of the matrix $(\V - \bF(\Y, \bk)\bS)$ by $\underset{i \in 1\le i \le n}{\max} \V_{i,j}$, for all $j$, inducing equal importance for each species in the cost function.
 This final step of global optimization is performed for all CRN candidates at the leaves of the search tree.
 Reactmine returns the CRN which minimizes the loss function defined in Equation~(\ref{eq:polish}).

-Finally, it is worth noting that the same loss function can be used more globally to parametrize Reactmine by choosing the hyperparameter values which minimize the loss.
-This is done by grid search as described in the next section on evaluation results.
+More globally, we use the same loss function to find values for the hyperparameters of Reactmine by gridsearch, as described in the forthcoming sensitivity analysis section.